joansalasoler/vpype-gscrib/docs/user-guide.md

 bed surface, you may choose to use an auto-leveling head or an adaptive beam tool for optimal results.

-Modes give you the flexibility to customize your workflow, whether you're doing engraving, milling, 3D printing, or any other CNC-related task.
+Component types give you the flexibility to customize your workflow, whether you're doing engraving, milling, 3D printing, or any other CNC-related task.

-### Learn More About Modes
+### Learn More About Component Types

-To explore the available modes and how to combine them effectively, please refer to our [Modes Documentation](machine-modes.md), which provides detailed descriptions and examples for each mode.
+To explore the available types and how to combine them effectively, please refer to our [Component Types Documentation](machine-modes.md), which provides detailed descriptions and examples for each types.

 ## Height Maps